oluwasayo01/20-restaurant-sales/pipeline/readme.md

 !pip install pandas scikit-learn --user
 ```

-Restart  the kernel then run the notebook again.
+Restart  the kernel then run the notebook again and everything should work.
+A link to a running experiment is present in the last cell in the notebook.